Tobi (musician): Career

 Around 2015, Ajibolade began releasing music using the stage name, "Tobi Aji".
 In 2016, he began using the moniker, "Tobi" (stylized as TOBi), and independently released an EP titled, FYI.
 The collection featured the songs, "Indecisions" and "Deeper".
 A music video for the latter song was released in November 2016.
 The following month, Tobi released the single, "Libra".

 In September 2017, he released the song, "Hidden Fences", which appeared on an episode of the HBO series, Insecure.
 Another song, "January December", was released in January 2018.
 Beginning in 2019, Tobi began releasing several new tracks, including "City Blues", "Sweet Poison", and "Werking".
 Those three songs served as the singles for Tobi's debut studio album, Still, released in May 2019 by RCA Records and Same Plate Entertainment.
 The album also featured a guest appearance from VanJess on the track, "Come Back Home".
 A deluxe edition of the album, Still+, was released in April 2020 and included two new songs ("Paid" and "Holiday") and three new remixes.
 Still+ had guest appearances from The Game, Shad, Haviah Mighty, Kemba, Jazz Cartier, and Ejji Smith.

 In October 2020, Tobi released his second studio album, Elements Vol. 1.
 It won the 2021 Juno Award for Rap Recording of the Year, with "Holiday" being nominated for Contemporary R&B/Soul Recording of the Year.
 The music video for his song "24 (Toronto Remix)", directed by Kit Weyman, was longlisted for the 2021 Prism Prize.

 In January 2021, he was named one of the winners of SOCAN's inaugural Black Canadian Music Awards alongside Dylan Sinclair, Naya Ali, RAAHiiM and Hunnah.

 Elements Vol. 1 was shortlisted for the 2021 Polaris Music Prize.

 In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

+At the Juno Awards of 2024, he won both Rap Album of the Year for Panic, and Rap Single of the Year for "Someone I Knew".
+Panic was a shortlisted finalist for the 2024 Polaris Music Prize.